William C. James: Early career

 William C. James was born on June 22, 1896, in Florence, South Carolina, and following high school, he attended the Citadel in Charleston, South Carolina.
 He graduated in June 1916 and entered the Marine Corps service as second lieutenant and was ordered to the Marine Officer's School at Norfolk Navy Yard, Virginia, for further officer training.
 Following the completion of the school, James was ordered to Santo Domingo in April 1917 for his first tour of expeditionary duty which lasted until February 1919.
 He then returned stateside as first lieutenant for duty at Marine Barracks Quantico.

 James was ordered to Guantanamo Bay, Cuba, in February 1922 and served with local Marine Barracks at Naval Base Guanatanamo until June 1924.
 He then served at Marine Barracks, Philadelphia Navy Yard until he was ordered to the Marine Barracks, Charleston Navy Yard in September 1926.

 He was ordered for his second tour of expeditionary duty to Nicaragua in October 1927, but returned one month later to the United States after commanding detachment of Guardia Nacional in Chinandega.
 James was subsequently promoted to the rank of captain and transferred to the Marine Barracks, Parris Island, South Carolina where he remained until summer 1929.

 In July 1929, James was appointed commanding officer of Marine detachment aboard the battleship USS Tennessee and participated in the patrol cruises in the Pacific Ocean.
 A Marine detachment under his command won the Fleet Trophy for excellent gunnery.

 He left Tennessee in August 1931 and returned to Marine Corps Base Quantico, where he completed Field Officers' course at the Marine Corps Schools.
 Upon his graduation, James was promoted to the rank of major in June 1932 and ordered back to Parris Island.
-He was promoted to the rank of lieutenant colonel in Jun 1936 and ordered to the Naval War College in Newport, Rhode Island, for senior course, which he completed in May 1937.
+He was promoted to the rank of lieutenant colonel in June 1936 and ordered to the Naval War College in Newport, Rhode Island, for senior course, which he completed in May 1937.

 James was ordered to China upon the completion of the course at Naval War College and assumed command of the Marine detachment in Peking.
 He commanded "China Marines" during the next two years and faced the permanent provocations of Japanese garrison.
 James was succeeded by Colonel William W. Ashurst in August 1939 and returned to the United States for duty with Division of Reserve, Headquarters Marine Corps.
-He was promoted to the rank of colonel on August 21, 1939.
+He was promoted to the rank of colonel on August 21, 1939, and served as the acting Director of the Marine Corps Reserve from then until May 1940.